RonVol/Image-Classification-Stanford-cars/README.md

 # Image classification - Stanford Cars

-## Overview
-This project was done as a part of the course "Practical Deep Learning Workshop" i am taking.<br>
-While i took classes in machine learning and know the very basic theory, i never really implemented a neural network before, so this was very exciting.<br>

 ## Dataset Challenges and Preprocessing
 The first step was to look at the dataset and see what's going on there:<br>